-- A. There will be a Quiz due the Sunday of each week that will cover the chapter that is to be covered that week.
-This will ensure that students read the chapters and are prepared for class. - B. Four objective style tests each counting 15% of the student's final grade will be given during the semester.
+- C. Four objective style tests worth 15% each will be given during the semester.
 The Exams will be taken in Brightspace during regular classroom periods using the ESEC Computer Lab. - 1.
 Exams will cover the material presented in class and from the textbook. - 2.
-Exams will be given when the appropriate material has been covered in class. - C. Written report: A written report is due on a specified date.
+Exams will be given when the appropriate material has been covered in class. - D. Written report: A written report is due on a specified date.
 Written instructions along with the rubric will be provided to each student.
-Failure to complete this assignment can result in INCOMPLETE for the entire course.
-This assignment is submitted through the Brightspace platform.
+Papers that are not turned in on the due date may be accepted, but the grade will begin at a 79% and decrease.
+Failure to complete this assignment will result in INCOMPLETE for the entire course.
+This assignment is submitted through the Brightspace platform. - E. It is very important that students attend each class meeting and regular participation in class discussions is encouraged.
+Students are expected to have read the assigned material and examination questions will come from both the lecture and/or the assigned readings.

-- D. It is very important that students attend each class meeting and regular participation in class discussions is encouraged.
-Students are expected to have read the assigned material and examination questions will come from both the lecture and/or the assigned readings. - E. Attendance and class participation will each be worth 5% of the students' grade.
+F. Attendance and class participation will each be worth 5% of the students' grade.
 Student's will be allowed on absence for free and each additional absence will be deducted from the attendance grade.